jonathanglasmeyer/bachelor/thesis/src/Main.md

 but it will provide practical motivation for the results of our approach.

 ## Structure
-The structure of this thesis is as follows: I will start by giving an overview over the scientific work done in ASR, explaining fundamental speech recognition concepts and discussing the most prevalent approaches.
+The structure of this thesis is as follows: I will start by giving an overview of the scientific work done in ASR, explaining fundamental speech recognition concepts and discussing the most prevalent approaches.
 I will then present the chosen test data, which consists of lectures from the openly available *Open Yale Courses*^[Website: <http://oyc.yale.edu/>], and explain selection criteria.
 This will be followed by a description of the LM-Interpolation approach, explaining general concepts and implementation.
 I will then discuss suitable metrics for evaluation and analyze the results.
 Finally I will explore an interface prototype for dense visual representation of keyword distributions over the timeline of a lecture.
 I will close by recapitulating the results of the thesis and summarizing possible extension points.

 \pagebreak